-222. Hardison does not smoke tobacco and he rarely drinks alcohol; rather, he prefers the mindstates engendered by the psychedelic-type drugs of his indictment.
-Crucially, they have shaped his belief system and developed his personality.

-c.
-Legal Status

-- 223. The State via the Act discriminates between drugs, and thus those concerned with them, on the ground of "legal status", i.e. whether the drug is a "legal [or an] illegal substance".
-95 - 224.
-Thus, those concerned with the so-called "legal substances" alcohol and tobacco have the right to exercise property activities in them, as the State excludes them from the Act, whilst those concerned with so-called "illegal substances" are denied equal rights. - 225.
+- 223. Hardison does not smoke tobacco and he rarely drinks alcohol; rather, he, like many others, prefers the mindstates engendered by the psychedelic-type drugs of his indictment.
+Crucially, they have shaped his belief system and developed his personality. - c.
+Legal Status - 224.
+The State, via the Act, discriminates between drugs and the persons concerned with them, on the ground of "legal status", i.e. whether the drug is a "legal [or an] illegal substance". - 225.
+Thus, persons concerned with the so-called "legal substances" alcohol and tobacco have the right to exercise property activities in them, as the State excludes them from the Act, whilst persons concerned with so-called "illegal substances" are denied equal rights. - 226.
 Referring to alcohol and tobacco in 2006, the ACMD said that, "For the ACMD to neglect two of the most harmful psychoactive drugs simply because they have a different legal status no longer seems appropriate".
-(Emphasis added) - 226.
+(Emphasis added) - 227.
 In 1994, G. Giacomelli, the Executive Director of the UN International Drug Control Program said in his opening statement to the 37th Session of the Commission on Narcotic Drugs that: "[It is] increasingly difficult to justify the continued distinction among substances solely according to their legal status and social acceptability".
 (Emphasis added)